medialab-prado/cerebrosEnMovimiento/README.md

 # Tasks

-1. ORCID's community profile
+*1. ORCID's community profile*
-⋅⋅* context! we need to compar with other sources of data and approaches to the topic
+- context! we need to compar with other sources of data and approaches to the topic

-2. Migrants's profile
+*2. Migrants's profile*
- ⋅⋅* Phd?
+- Phd?
- ⋅⋅* Number of movements (+ how long?)
+- Number of movements (+ how long?)
- ⋅⋅* Number of countries
+- Number of countries

-3.
+*3. Routes and temporal dimension*
+- map with main trajectories
+- still photo
+   (spanish abroad: top country)
+   (foreigners in Spain: top country) number of researchers (top countries)

+  *4. How many researchers are in 2016 in the same country where they started their career?*

+  *5. Migration vs mobility*
+  - comparison between the application process of the visa for researcher and the application process for acquaring the refugee status
+  - comparison between political discourses surrounding different kinds of movement of people